-Linkin Park is no stranger to the world of EDM.
+Linkin Park and Mike Shinoda are no strangers to the world of EDM.
 With two electronic influenced remix albums under their belt, and two mega collaborations with a superstar EDM artist, Steve Aoki, Linkin Park has continued to find ways to blend their genre-busting sound with elements of electronic music.

 If you’ve kept an eye on AltWire as of late, you may have caught our special features last month where we asked both Chester Bennington and Mike Shinoda to name their influences, and the music that made them what they are today.
 However, that wasn’t all we had in store for Linkin Park fans!
 Recently, during rehearsals for LP’s upcoming return to the stage at this year’s Rock In Rio USA concert in Las Vegas, we were able to catch Mike Shinoda for a very quick Q&A to talk about the band’s work on “Darker Than Blood,” their future 7th album, Hybrid Theory’s 15th anniversary, and even to discuss those persistent rumors of an upcoming Fort Minor resurgence.

 Check it out below!